Written Chinese: Dictionaries

 Written Chinese is not based on an alphabet or syllabary, so Chinese dictionaries, as well as dictionaries that define Chinese characters in other languages, cannot easily be alphabetized or otherwise lexically ordered, as English dictionaries are.
 The need to arrange Chinese characters in order to permit efficient lookup has given rise to a considerable variety of ways to organize and index the characters.

 A traditional mechanism is the method of radicals, which uses a set of character roots.
 These roots, or radicals, generally but imperfectly align with the parts used to compose characters by means of logical aggregation and phonetic complex.
 A canonical set of 214 radicals was developed during the rule of the Kangxi Emperor (around the year 1700); these are sometimes called the Kangxi radicals.
 The radicals are ordered first by stroke count (that is, the number of strokes required to write the radical); within a given stroke count, the radicals also have a prescribed order.

+Cover of Xinqiao Zidian (新橋字典), published in 1929.
+Unlike conventional Chinese dictionaries, it employs a "mother stroke" (母笔) indexing method rather than the traditional radical (部首) system.

 Every Chinese character falls (sometimes arbitrarily or incorrectly) under the heading of exactly one of these 214 radicals.
 In many cases, the radicals are themselves characters, which naturally come first under their own heading.
 All other characters under a given radical are ordered by the stroke count of the character.
 Usually, however, there are still many characters with a given stroke count under a given radical.
 At this point, characters are not given in any recognizable order; the user must locate the character by going through all the characters with that stroke count, typically listed for convenience at the top of the page on which they occur.